utzmankazeem/rest-api/README.md

-# rest-api
+# restfull-api

-#A blog post app
+# A blog post app

-#biult to consume api of a post/content application.
+biult to consume api of a post/content frontend application.

+# Usage with Postman

-#tested with postman to pass values, and works fine.
+tested with postman to pass values, and app works fine.

-#App can consume different frontends and works fine.
+App can consume different frontends and works fine.

+# Engines

-#built on nodejs and javascript.
+built on nodejs and javascript.

-#tested and working with postman.

-#API #Postman #Nodejs #Ejs #Javascript
+# npm install
+run npm install to install all dependencies

+# npm start
+npm start to run app

+# API
+# Postman
+# Nodejs
+# Ejs
+# Javascript